How to get homeowners insurance after nonrenewal

 - Question or dispute the nonrenewal.
 If you feel that the nonrenewal reason is unfair, you may have the option to question or dispute it by calling the insurance provider’s consumer affairs division or contacting your state’s insurance department.

 - Shop around for a new homeowners insurance policy.
-Letting your current policy lapse could leave you without coverage and expose you to risk if something happens during the uninsured period.
+Letting your current policy lapse could leave you without coverage and increase your insurance rates down the road.
 And, if you have a mortgage, one of the loan conditions is likely to keep continuous home insurance.
-If you do not ensure that the home is covered, your lender could purchase a new policy in your name, often at a higher cost.
+If you do not ensure that the home is covered, your lender could purchase force-placed insurance in your name, often at a higher cost.

 - Check the date of your new policy.
-When buying new home insurance, make sure that the effective date starts on the last day of your current coverage, or the day prior, to avoid an accidental lapse in coverage.
+When buying new home insurance, you’ll likely want to make sure that the effective date is on or a day before the last day of your current coverage to avoid an accidental lapse in coverage.
 After you purchase the new policy and set the effective date, be sure to send a copy to your lender so that they are aware of the changes.
-If you choose an earlier effective date, make sure to send that to your current insurer as well so you can avoid duplicate coverage.

 Frequently asked questions